mkceliks/rating_project/README.md

-# Rating Project For Universities ( Angular and Go )
+# Rating Project For Universities ( Angular & Go & MongoDB )
 This is gonna be a rating project for universities but it goes a movie website right now :).

 For starting this project;